genixpro/reliascript/README.md

 shortValue = value; // This works fine now, because value has been previously constrained, altering its type.
 ```

-It’s important to note that the constraints themselves live independently of the name they are given.
-E.g., the following code is also acceptable, even though we don’t explicitly constrain value with ShortString:
+It’s important to note that the constraints themselves live independently
+of the name they are given (this contrasts with Kinds described next, which
+are statically enforced) E.g. the following code is also acceptable, even
+though we don’t explicitly constrain the value with ShortString.

 ```
 import io;